 UCLA has a world-renowned reputation in research and technology.
 Many of its programs are rated among the best in the nation and the world.
 UCLA faculty members have received four Nobel Prizes and seven National Medals of Science.
 It is the most sought-after university in California.

-Los Angeles International Airport is located approximately 12 miles south of our Los Angeles, CA summer camps, making UCLA the perfect day camp and overnight camp option for our Southern California summer computer camps.
-Come check out our awesome summer camp held at UCLA!
+Los Angeles International Airport is located approximately 12 miles south of our Los Angeles, CA summer camps, making UCLA the perfect day camp and overnight camp option for our Southern California summer programs.

 Mascot: UCLA Bruins